-Criminals performing illicit activities prefer to use cash as their main financial instrument to facilitate their transactions.
-Given its anonymity and privacy, authorities around the world faces difficulty in tracking criminals down.
-However, cash has it drawbacks.
-The smaller the denomination of the cash collect can amount to a heavier weight, which requires more logistical planning.
+Criminals performing illicit activities prefer to use cash as their primary financial instrument to facilitate their transactions.
+Given its anonymity and privacy, authorities around the world face difficulty in tracking criminals down.
+However, cash has its drawbacks.
+The smaller the denomination of the cash collect can amount to a more substantial weight, which in turn, requires more logistical planning.

 This is why many countries around the world are slowly discontinuing their largest notes.
-The main purpose is to further inconvenience criminals that deal with cash.
-In 2014, Singapore has discontinued its $10,000 note, giving the Central Bank of Singapore a boost in its anti-money laundering / countering the financing of terrorism regime.
+The primary reason is to further inconvenience criminals that deal with cash.
+In 2014, Singapore discontinued its $10,000 bill, giving the Central Bank of Singapore a boost in its anti-money laundering / countering the financing of terrorism regime.

 I find the material very useful for enhancing my understanding of AML/CTF